maabed/karak-dashboard-docs/source/index.html.md

 ## Lists

-Lists are a easy tool to use.
+Lists are an easy tool to use.
 Based on bootstrap lists blue dashboard lists provide a variety of options to use when listing your information.

 All you need to do to start using blue dashboard's lists is to include the blue dashboard styles file.